rpy2/rpy2/doc/source/rhelp.rst

 and retrieve the associated documentation.

 To do so with rpy2's interface to the help system, the easiest is to use the function :func:`pages`.
-The function return a :class:`tuple` of :class:`Page` instances.
+The function returns a :class:`tuple` of :class:`Page` instances.

 .. autofunction:: rpy2.robjects.help.pages(topic)